xdavidliu/SALT.jl/README.md

 currently in the process of connecting it to a scripting front end in the [Julia language](http://julialang.org/).

+## Prerequisites

+The code requires both [PETSc](https://www.mcs.anl.gov/petsc/download/index.html) and [SLEPc](http://slepc.upv.es/) to be installed.
+The version for both should be at least 3.7.
+In addition, the MUMPS solver must be downloaded when installing PETSc.
+Running PETSc programs also requires a working distribution of MPI to be installed.
+To take care of these requirements automatically, we recommend configuring PETSc, once it has been downloaded and before compilation, with a command such as

+    ./configure --download-fblaslapack --download-parmetis --download-metis --download-mumps --download-scalapack --download-openmpi

 ## Example

 Here is an example of a simple, 1d ring laser with uniform dielectric and